The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Broadly speaking, traffic control is the discipline of managing traffic patterns.
 This is accomplished through the safe direction of vehicles, pedestrians, and goods through highways, streets, bypasses, and other roadways.

 Traffic control can be either temporary or ongoing.
 There are also multiple possible approaches to traffic control, depending on the circumstances.
-However, common examples include the implementation of road signs, the creation of barricades or detours, and the addition of safety markings to asphalt or pavement.
+However, common examples include the implementation of road signs, the creation of barricades or detours, and the addition of safety markings to asphalt or sidewalk.

-• Key benefits of proper traffic control include:
+Key benefits of proper traffic control include:

-• Keeping roads safe for pedestrians and vehicles
+- Keeping roads safe for pedestrians and vehicles.

-• Preventing congestion and keeping traffic flowing smoothly
+- Preventing congestion and keeping traffic flowing smoothly.

-• Ensuring safe, efficient completion of roadwork, construction, and maintenance
+- Ensuring safe, efficient completion of roadwork, construction, and maintenance.

-• Keeping roadways compliant with all current laws and safety regulations
+- Keeping roadways compliant with all current laws and safety regulations.

 Traffic Control vs. Traffic Management